TenebrisNoctua/ClassPP/docs/tutorials/basics/classMethods.md

 }

 local newCar = Car.new()
-newCar:getLicensePlate(1) -- Calling the function with an argument
+newCar:setLicensePlate("A1B2C3") -- Calling the function with an argument print(newCar:getLicensePlate()) -- Prints "A1B2C3"!
 ```

-Like in this example, you can call functions with multiple parameters. <br>
+In the example above, we added a new function called `setLicensePlate` that updates the private member `License_Plate` with the provided `newPlate` parameter.
+Then we used the now updated function `getLicensePlate` to access the private member `License_Plate` again to print the now updated value of the member.
+As you can see here, you can call the class functions with multiple parameters easily. <br>

-Since `self` is the first argument, all the other arguments that come after will start at 2.
-This will be important in later pages.
+You can also notice that since the `self` is the first argument, all the other arguments that come after will start at 2.

 ## Outside Class Definition